+CHI PLAY 2017 is among the major international conferences on computer-mediated play and games, and will take place in Amsterdam from October 15 - 18.
 The CHI PLAY Series provides a forum for academics and practitioners to discuss play, games and human-computer interaction (HCI).
-From October 15 - 18, CHI PLAY 2017 takes place in Amsterdam.
-For the ones not attending the whole conference, you still can become part of this experience and attend the opening Keynote of the conference for a special rate!
-Whether you are a product designer, a graphic designer, an animator, a web designer, an industrial designer or an architect, designers of all stripes can learn from games.
+For the ones not attending the full academic conference, you still can become part of this experience and attend the opening Keynote for a special rate!
+Product designers graphic designers, animators, web designers, industrial designers or architects - designers of all stripes can learn from playfulness.
 Award winning game designer Ian Bogost is here to teach us that play isn’t a mindless escape from boring reality.
 Instead, play is what happens when we accept limitations, narrow our focus, and - consequently - have fun.
 Which is also how to live a good life.

 About Ian Bogost